Kazu010101/AD-Setup-OU-User-Group-Policy-RMIT-Cybersecurity-Project/README.md

 - Step 1: Open the Group Policy Management console by click Tool > Group Policy Management
 - Step 2: Expand the Forest: xyzcompany.com > double click "Domains" > double click xyz.company.com on the Domains pane
 - Step 3: Click "Linked Group Policy Object" > right click "Default Domain Policy" > click Edit
-- Step 4: Expand "Computer Configuration" > expand "Policies" > expand "Windows Settings" > expand "Secuity Settings" > expand "Account Policies" > right click "Password Policy" > click Open
+- Step 4: Expand "Computer Configuration" > expand "Policies" > expand "Windows Settings" > expand "Security Settings" > expand "Account Policies" > right click "Password Policy" > click Open

 ![aduc9](https://github.com/user-attachments/assets/114b4091-5b3c-4f36-a184-1515975c05df)

-- Step 5: From the revealed password settings available, right click on any of them and select Properties to configure the selected password policy.
+- Step 5: From the revealed password settings available, right click on any of them and select Properties to configure the selected password policy > click Apply > click OK.

 ![aduc10](https://github.com/user-attachments/assets/e0a1512c-a561-4fcb-8367-f318cdb4f7d8)

 ## Result

-A Windows Server VM with active Domain Controller and a Windows 10 VM which has been joined to the domain controller are created.
-The purpose is to simulate a real-world enterprise environment of centralized user authentication, group policy management, and security configurations which are essential for improving the security architecture of XYZ Company.
+All basic setup of Active Directory required to manage users authorization and authentication in the xyzcompany.com domain are set up.
+The configuration of password policy will strengthen the security of users' credentials.

-The next activity is to setup the AD such as creating Organizational Units (OU), user accounts and groups with different policies within the OUs.
+The next activity is to setup pfSense VM so that the Windows Server VM and all computers joined with the domain can have internet access.